Arizona Wildcats: Football

+Former West Virginia and Michigan head coach Rich Rodriguez was hired to lead the Wildcats in 2012.
+Using Rodriguez’s spread offense attack, the Wildcats would earn bowl victories in his first two seasons.
+In 2014, the Wildcats continued to excel on offense and won the Pac-12 South Division.
+However, they would lose big to Oregon in the conference championship game that prevented Arizona from earning a possible trip to the inaugural College Football Playoff.
+They instead ended up appearing in the Fiesta Bowl, losing to Boise State.
+The Wildcats finished the 2014 season with a record of 10–4 (7–2 Pac-12), achieving only the third 10-win season in program history.
+Arizona was unable to duplicate the success from 2014 in the 2015–17 seasons, and Rodriguez was dismissed for issues occurring off the field at the conclusion of the 2017 season.

+Kevin Sumlin, the ex-Houston and Texas A&M coach, replaced Rodriguez in 2018.
+However, he was unable to meet expectations and was fired after the 2020 season.
+Jedd Fisch was hired as the next coach for 2021.
+He would go into rebuilding mode and in 2023, he led Arizona to their fourth ten-win season and defeated Oklahoma in the Alamo Bowl.
+After the season concluded, Fisch was hired by Washington to take over as head coach, which forced Arizona to find his successor.

+San Jose State coach Brent Brennan was hired as the new Wildcat head coach in 2024.
+Brennan was a former Arizona assistant under Tomey in 2000.
+The Wildcats joined the Big 12 at the start of the 2024 season.

 Men's golf

 The university's golf teams have also been notably successful.
 The men's team won a national championship in 1992.
 Jim Furyk, the 2003 U.S. Open champion attended the University of Arizona prior to turning professional in 1992.
 The men's team has won three Pac-12 Conference championships (1987, 1991, 2004).
 Starting in 2023, the Arizona Men will use Tucson Country Club as their home course.

 Women's golf

 The women's team is one of the most successful in all of collegiate golf.
 They have won three national championships in 1996, 2000, and 2018.
 Annika Sörenstam won an individual national title in 1991, and Lorena Ochoa was NCAA Women's Player of the Year in 2001 and 2002 before leaving UA early to turn pro.
 Erica Blasberg was the country's number 1 ranked college player as a freshman, compiling six victories before leaving in her sophomore year to turn pro, was an All-American golfer in 2003 and 2004, 2003 NCAA Freshman of the Year, 2003 Pac-10 Player of the Year and Freshman of the Year, and won the 2003 Golfstat Cup, awarded for having the NCAA women's lowest stroke average (72.36).